 - Remove users from conditional access targeting in Configuration Manager once they are migrated to Intune standalone.

 Configure the Microsoft Intune Certificate Connector

 If you use NDES to issue certificates using SCEP, you need to configure the Microsoft Intune Certificate Connector.
-The computer that hosts the NDES connector in Intune cannot be the same computer that hosts the NDES connector in Configuration Manager.
-For details, see Configure and manage SCEP certificates with Intune.
+The computer that hosts the NDES connector in Intune can't be the same computer that hosts the NDES connector in Configuration Manager.
+For more information, see Configure and manage SCEP certificates with Intune.

-After you configure the connector, you must modify imported SCEP profiles to reference the new server URL.
+After you configure the connector, modify imported SCEP profiles to reference the new server URL.

-After you prepare Intune for migration, you are ready to migrate a set of test users to Intune standalone.
-For details, see Change the MDM authority for specific users (mixed authority).
+After you prepare Intune for migration, you're ready to migrate a set of test users to Intune standalone.
+For more information, see Change the MDM authority for specific users (mixed authority).